PhalconEye/documentation/en/reference/developer/helpers.rst

 Helper creation
 ---------------
-To create helper you need extend it from Engine\\Helper:
+To create helper you need extend it from Engine\\Helper and write your methods:

 .. code-block:: php